Anuṣṭubh

 Vāri-hīneṣv=araṇyeṣu, etc. See No. 150, note.
 A-pānīyeṣv=araṇyeṣu, etc. See No. 150, note.
 Bhūṣv=aṭavīṣv=atoyāsu, etc. See No. 150, note.
 Nirjale prāntare, etc See No. 150, note.
 Nirjane prāntare, etc. See No. 150, note.Anuṣṭubh

-The man who, even in mind, approves a deed endowed with Dharma, he increases according to which has been given (yaṭheṣṭena) as the moon during the bright fortnight.
+The man who, even in mind, approves a deed endowed with dharma, he increases [his own merit] according to which has been given (yaṭheṣṭena) as the moon during the bright fortnight.

 Anuṣṭubh